thusfrancisco/terraform/README.md

 - ``*.auto.tfvars.*``
 - Command line with the `-var` option.

-The recommended way of setting Terraform variables is to use a ``terraform.tfvars`` file.
+The recommended way of _setting_ Terraform existing variables is to use a ``terraform.tfvars`` file.